dojo/docs/dojo/locale.rst

 Introduction
 ============

 dojo.locale contains the locale for loading localized resources, specified according to `RFC 3066 <http://www.ietf.org/rfc/rfc3066.txt>`_.
-This string can be specified with the help of djConfig.locale.
+This string can be specified with the help of dojoConfig.locale.

 =====